Adversarial Torn-paper Codes: Constructions of Torn-paper Codes

 An explicit and efficient coding scheme was presented in~\cite{ShoVah21} for the probabilistic torn-paper channel.
 Therein, it was argued that an indexing approach to coding is challenging due to the a priori unknown locations of segmentation by the channel, hence this construction relied on interleaving a \emph{pilot} (or \emph{phase-detection sequence}).
 We describe this scheme below to study its performance in the adversarial channel.

-\begin{construction}\cite[Sec.~VII]{ShoVah21} Fix an integer $m>1$, and let $n,s$ be integers, to be determined later, satisfying that $n/m$ is an integer power of $q$, and $s\geq \log(n/m)$.
+\begin{construction}\cite[Sec.~VII]{ShoVah21} Fix an integer $m>1$.
+Let $n$ be a multiple of~$m$, to be determined later, and $s$ an integer satisfying $s\geq \log(n/m)$.
 Let $\bfp\in \Sigma^{n/m}$ be any $(n/m)$-segment of a de~Bruijn sequence~\cite{deBvAE51} of order~$s$, which we refer to as the \emph{pilot}.